stefannovitovic/package-handler/Readme.md

 - The **fewest number of packs** to achieve the desired number items.
 - The breakdown of packages to use in the warehouse.

 It uses a dynamic programming solution to determine the best combination of packs minimizing both the total number of items shipped and the number of packs used.
 This approach guarantees the most cost-effective and space-efficient packing, even for large and complex orders.
+The decision to use dynamic programming for solving this problem was inspired by the famous book *"Grokking   Algorithms"* and its solution to the knapsack problem.

 ---